Tuesday, October 29, 2024

 There are much better examples of stigmatizing processes that are obvious but never discussed in today’s world.
 I come back to the entertainment industry at the top of the list.
 Apart from movie reviews psychiatrists have been curiously silent about this process that has gone on unabated for decades.
 To cite a recent obvious example, I would refer anyone to the most recent episode of The Penguin an HBO series.
 In season 1 Episode 4, we see one of the protagonists falsely diagnosed with mental illness to keep her from disclosing several homicides committed by her father.
 She is placed in a medieval Arkham asylum where the patients are shackled by the neck and treated inhumanely.
 She is eventually baited into committing a very violent homicide against another patient who is trying to befriend her.
 The psychiatrists there are portrayed as indifferent at best and of course using electroconvulsive therapy as a punishment (there has not been any progress on that issue since One Flew Over the Cuckoo’s nest in 1975).
 There may be people who argue these problems may have existed in 18th and 19th century asylums – but the problem is this is set in modern times.
 The Penguin is driving a 2013 Maserati Quattroporte VI.
 This episode plays the familiar stigma as the mentally ill being excessively violent and psychiatrists as agents of the state conspiring against people, using psychiatric treatments as punishments, and not caring at all about individual patients.

 Right wing politics is a second source of stigmatization on almost a daily basis.
-Trump and affiliated MAGA politicians routinely suggest that mass shooting and gun violence is attributable to mental illness – even though it clearly correlates with firearm availability and density.
+Trump and affiliated MAGA politicians routinely suggest that mass shooting and gun violence are attributable to mental illness – even though it clearly correlates with firearm availability and density.
 In the case of undocumented immigrants, they are triply stigmatized as criminals, mentally ill, and invaders of the country when there is no evidence for it.

 A final source is a carry over from my previous post.
 Businesses and healthcare companies actively discriminate against mental illness despite parity legislation.
 That should be obvious by the lack of resources that people face when trying to find treatment for a severe mental illness.
 It is easy to find state-of-the-art care and subspeciality care for any other bodily symptom – but not psychiatric care.
 Getting an appointment to see a psychiatrist even in large metropolitan areas is often impossible.
 Inpatient bed capacity in the United States is somewhere below the bed capacity of developing countries in the world.
 The majority of people with mental illnesses are not treated.